Elvis-Jekir/netflix_project/README.md

-# Investigating Netflix Movies - Analysis - School Project🎬
+# Investigating Netflix Movies - Analysis 🎬

 This is a project that explores data from the Netflix catalog, analyzing content distribution over the years, producing countries, and the popularity of genres.
 Using Python and data visualization libraries, i performed exploratory analysis to understand catalog trends and patterns.